yang0369/AWS_DeepRacer/README.md

 For users less familiar with technical details, you can effortlessly install all the necessary dependencies by executing the following command:
 `pip install -r requirement.txt`

 Please note that the reward function has been specifically tailored for the AWS DeepRacer Invent:2018 track.
-If you wish to customize it for other tracks or make modifications, you can follow the detailed sharing by [link].
+If you wish to customize it for other tracks or make modifications, you can follow the detailed sharing by https://medium.com/@yangkewenvigorous/2e5db6ceab63.
 ## Calculate Optimized Route

 The core of this approach hinges on the calculation of an optimized route, which draws inspiration from this repository: [Link to Repositor](https://github.com/dgnzlz/Capstone_AWS_DeepRacer), but has been tailored with some key modifications.